marciofva/frontend-delivery-project/README.md

 -	Leave phone field blank
 -	Enter an incomplete phone
 -	Leave email field blank
--	Enter email with a wrong format
+-	Enter email with a wrong email format
 -	Enter a valid email with spaces in the end
 -	Leave repeatEmail field blank
--	Enter repeatEmail with a wrong format
+-	Enter repeatEmail with a wrong email format
 -	Enter a valid repeatEmail with spaces in the end
--	Enter email and repeatEmail with different values
+-	Enter an email and a repeatEmail with different values
 -	Leave password field blank
 -	Enter password with less than 6 long characters
 -	Enter password with 6 long characters